irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 ### Grenade and rocket launchers (Underbarrels included):
 * Overall ammo pick up for all launchers is ~15% lower then in vanilla PD2, but now varies more depending on the grenade launcher and it's damage.
 * All grenades now have MUCH more detail in their descriptions.
 They now include ammo pick up adjustments, damage over time, and other additional properties.
-* Piglet launcher received a reload speed buff.
+* Both primary grenade launchers received a significant reload speed and ammo capacity buffs to make them a more appealing option.
 * Basilisk 3V received 2 new attachments that limit it's mag capacity for ease of use, while also providing some other minor stat adjustments.
 * Added a high velocity grenade to almost all GL's.